"Highly recommended for mesothelioma and asbestos cases."

-Abigail has a particular interest in Brexit, European law-related issues and human rights.
+Abigail has a particular interest in Brexit.
 In March 2018 she undertook an extended visit to the European Court of Justice, where she worked in the Cabinet of Advocate-General Eleanor Sharpston.
 She worked on a number of issues including: employment rights and discrimination; trademarks; competition (satellite TV services) harmonisation of VAT and rules pertaining to "turnover" taxes.

 Abigail has good spoken and written knowledge of Spanish and French ( Nivel Avanzado / B2- Common European Framework of Reference for Languages).

 Abigail’s case load includes living and deceased mesothelioma cases; asbestosis and pleural thickening cases, including where there are issues of low exposure; and lung cancer cases.
 Abigail frequently deals successfully with “Show Cause” hearings before the High Court.
 She is experienced in advising in relation medical and engineering evidence supporting asbestos claims.
 Abigail has considerable experience in advising in several hundred British Coal Respiratory (Chronic Bronchitis,COPD and pneumoconiosis) cases.
 Abigail also has experience of asthma and allergy-related respiratory and skin cases and upper limb disorder cases arising out of overuse-type injuries.